appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/datasource-errors.md

 #### Cause

-Datasources are workspace-scoped, and there may be other apps within the workspace that rely on the datasource you are trying to delete.
-This dependency prevents deletion of the datasource.
+The datasource is workspace-scoped, and there may be other apps within the workspace that rely on the datasource you are trying to delete.
+This prevents the deletion of the datasource.

 #### Solution

 To resolve this issue, you need to delete any queries or actions that depend on this datasource before attempting to delete the datasource itself.
-The workaround here would be to use multiple workspaces if you want separate datasources.
+If you wish to use different datasources, you may choose to create multiple workspaces.

 If you need to move an application from one workspace to another, you can use the import/export feature.
-For more details on how to import and export applications, you can refer to [Migrate Applications](/advanced-concepts/more/backup-restore#importexport-applications).
+For more details on how to import and export applications, see the [Migrate Applications](/advanced-concepts/more/backup-restore#importexport-applications) guide.

 ### Error connecting to local DB or API